tardate/LittleArduinoProjects/ESP32/GettingStarted/README.md

 [![esp32-devkitc-functional-overview](./assets/esp32-devkitc-functional-overview.jpg?raw=true)](https://docs.espressif.com/projects/esp-idf/en/latest/hw-reference/get-started-devkitc.html)

 Some key features:

 * the EN button performs a reset
 * the BOOT button is used for programming (hold the button down while programming)
 * micro USB, for programming and/or power
+* 2 LEDs: one is a power indicator, the other is connected on port D2 and available for use.

 Power Supply Options: